Skip to content

 The smoke script verifies route readiness, key API behavior (for example size and authenticated configuration responses), and the compose-integrated file-system service.

-sync-services/services/explorer and sync-services/services/workbench include client-side unit tests, and sync-services/services/file-system includes .NET contract tests for filesystem projection behavior.
+services/explorer and services/workbench include client-side unit tests, and services/file-system includes Go tests for WebDAV path projection behavior.

 Prerequisites: